PardaloteWorkshop/XYZ-CNC_Docs/Wiring/README.md

 | 1 | Output 8 | _(unused)_ | Flood output — not connected |

 ### Charge Pump
-- Charge pump is enabled (always on) — G540 requires 10–100kHz signal on Pin 14
+- G540 charge pump DIP switch: **disabled** — stepper outputs enabled without requiring a charge pump signal on Pin 14
-  to enable stepper outputs.
-Generated automatically by Mach3.
+- Mach3 profile has ChargeAlwaysOn=1 but the G540 does not require it

 ---